MinaProtocol/mina/frontend/website/docs/troubleshooting.md

 - `No IGD UPnP Device found on the network!`
 - `connect: Connection refused`

-If so, find your router model and Google `<model> port forwarding` and follow the instructions to forward the ports from your router to your device running the Coda node.
+If so, find your router model and search for `<model> port forwarding` and follow the instructions to forward the ports from your router to your device running the Coda node.
 You'll need to open the TCP port 8302, and the UDP port 8303 by default.

 ## macOS Hostname